Planning for a Healthy Baby

 Ready to Conceive

-A meeting with your OB/GYN can help prepare you for the process of conception.
-"During that visit, we discuss your menstrual cycle, and if it's regular, how to predict your most fertile time," says Dr. Lenhardt.
+Meet with your OB/GYN to help prepare you for the process of conception.
+During that visit, the provider will discuss your unique situation and how best to have a healthy pregnancy.

 "What patients are most concerned about is 'Will I be able to get pregnant?'" says Dr. Prather.
 "Fertility rate starts to decrease after age 35 and plummets after age 40.
 We can do blood tests to look at egg quality and determine how many eggs you have left."